InvoiceFox/InvoiceFox-API-bash/making-an-invoice.md

 ### Insert the customer (partner) to Cebelca

-Assure does just that.
+Assure does just what it says.
 If the partner is already in the database it returns it's ID.
 If it's not it adds it and returns it's ID.

 arguments: